 Monday evening was spent at Journeys in Africa, then flew to Port Elizabeth SA on Tuesday morning, where I was met by my PH, Ben, and driven to Olivefountain Ranch, near Bedford SA (about a 2-hour trip).

 I got to meet everyone at the ranch, sight the rifle I would be using, and go out looking over a small part of the ranch for a bit.

 I had a very nice two-room cottage with a big, comfortable bed and a huge bathroom for accommodations for my visit.

 Evenings were spent with everyone over appetizers, then great dinners, drinks, and conversation.
-I really enjoyed Castle Lite and SA red wines.
-And no TV for almost 2 weeks was a big plus!
+I enjoyed Castle Lite and SA red wines.
+And no TV for almost two weeks was a big plus!